aureliusenterprise/flink-ci/README.md

 📝 [**Devcontainer Guide**](.devcontainer/README.md)

+### First time?
+If this is your first time setting up the environment, make sure to run commands `create-admin-user` and `app-search-documents-create-index`.
+For further information about some useful scripts for development refer to the [Components](#components) section.
 ## Services

 This project includes several services for end-to-end testing of Flink jobs.
 Each service's purpose and UI link (if available) are listed below: